rb-f/pack-mcmeta-generator/README.md

 Once you're in the file, enter the two fields requested.
 There are two fields to enter: Description and Pack Format.
 - **Description**: The description that will be shown in the Minecraft pack files.
 - **Pack format**: The pack format is the format version that will be used in Minecraft.
 This is needed so Minecraft can identify if your pack is compatible with this version.
-See https://minecraft.fandom.com/wiki/Resource_pack for a list of resource pack formats.
+Go to **Help** > **List of pack formats...** for a list of resource pack formats.

 Now, after that, you'll only need to press **Generate pack.mcmeta**.
 That will generate your pack.mcmeta file and outputs it to the output box.
 With this, you can click the box, then press Ctrl+A to select all, then press Ctrl+C to copy.
 Then, you can copy it to the pack.mcmeta file.